protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 - A Blockfrost API key
 - Compatible wallet extension (e.g., Nami, Eternl, Flint, Yoroi, Typhon, Nufi)
 - Testnet ADA for transactions
-- Docker (for containerized deployment)
+- Docker (for containerized deployment when using as a standalone project)
-- Docker account (for pushing and pulling Docker images)
-- Git (for version control and CI/CD integration)
+- Git (for version control)
-- GitHub account (for repository management and CI/CD)
+- GitHub account (for repository management and CI/CD when using as a standalone project)
+- Docker Hub account (for storing Docker images)

+### Account Setup

+1. **GitHub Account**: Required for version control and CI/CD workflows.
+If you don't have one, create it [here](https://github.com/).
+2. **Docker Hub Account**: Required for storing and managing Docker images.
+If you don't have one, create it [here](https://hub.docker.com/).

 ## Key Features

 - **User-Friendly Interface**: Simplifies interaction with Plutus smart contracts.
 - **Blockfrost Integration**: Seamlessly connects to the Cardano blockchain using the Blockfrost API.
-- **Transaction Management**: Allows users to create, sign, and submit transactions directly from the frontend.
+- **Transaction Management**: Allows users to create, sign and submit transactions directly from the frontend.
 - **Lucid Library Integration**: Demonstrates how to interact with Plutus smart contracts using the Lucid library.
 - **Multi-Wallet Compatibility**: Works with multiple popular Cardano wallet extensions.
-- **CI/CD Integration**: Automated build, test, and deployment processes using GitHub Actions.
+- **CI/CD Integration**: Automated build, test, and deployment processes using GitHub Actions (when used as a standalone project).
-- **Docker Support**: Production-ready Docker images for easy deployment and scaling.
+- **Docker Support**: Production-ready Docker images for easy deployment and scaling (when used as a standalone project).

 ## What is Blockfrost?